How Exclusive are Ethereum Transactions? Evidence from non-winning blocks: Background on PBS

 \section{Background on PBS}

 As noted above, in Ethereum, the proposer almost always delegates block construction to builders.
-Builders collect both user transactions and those submitted by \textit{searchers}, automated bots that generate transactions in response to market conditions (e.g., price fluctuations) or to other transactions pending in the public mempool.
-Searchers play a central role in decentralized finance: they engage in arbitrage across DEXs and CEXs, liquidate under-collateralized loans, or exploit temporary price discrepancies.
+Builders collect both user transactions and those submitted by \textit{searchers}---automated bots that generate transactions in response to market conditions (e.g., price fluctuations) or to other transactions pending in the public mempool.
+Searchers play a central role in decentralized finance: they engage in arbitrage across DEXs and CEXs, liquidate under-collateralized loans, or exploit temporary price discrepancies between DEXs.
 Because their strategies often depend on speed and precise ordering, searchers typically route transactions to builders via private channels.

 Users can submit transactions in different ways.
 The default is to broadcast them to the public mempool, where all builders can observe them.
 This, however, exposes users to attacks.\footnote{For example, if a user swaps assets on an Automated Market Maker (AMM), a malicious searcher can mount a ``sandwich'' attack: front-running the swap with the same trade and then back-running it with the opposite trade.
 The attacker buys low and sells high, forcing the victim to execute at worse prices.} To reduce this risk, many users rely on private mempools, publicly available services which distribute transactions privately to a subset of builders.

 The relation between builders and proposers is facilitated by \textit{relays}.
 Their primary role is to prevent proposers from altering the submitted blocks.\footnote{Technically, this is achieved by requiring proposers to sign an empty block, which is then completed by the relay.
 For more details, see \url{https://docs.flashbots.net/flashbots-mev-boost/relay}.} Once a builder creates a block, it submits it to a relay along with a proposed payment to the proposer.
 The relay then forwards the highest-paying block and its corresponding payment to the proposer upon request.
 This process resembles an ascending price auction because the relay continuously broadcasts the value of the highest-paying bid---though this broadcast is observed with a delay due to network latency.
 An auction cycle lasts approximately 12 seconds, after which the winning block is selected, and a new auction begins.
 During each auction cycle, builders continuously resubmit blocks, modifying the transactions included and bid amounts.
 Latency plays a crucial role, as proposers are geographically dispersed, and arbitrage transactions often depend on rapid price movements in traditional ``off-chain'' financial markets.
 To account for geographic dispersion and fast-moving arbitrage opportunities, multiple relays operate worldwide, with builders submitting to several at once.
 Our dataset, for instance, comes from a relay called Agnostic Relay.